Resale & Buying Program Payment Policy

 - Termination shall be provided via email and in writing via USPS to contact on file.

-- Per your agreement, upon termination FISPA may, at its option, seek full payment by any means necessary including attorney’s fees, seek payment via your personal guarantee, and/or disconnect or assign your circuits to another member or
+- Per your agreement, upon termination FISPA may, at its option, seek full payment by any means necessary including attorney’s fees, seek payment via your personal guarantee, and/or disconnect or assign your circuits to another member or entity.

 - FISPA is in the process of winding down most resale and bulk billing As such, there will be no reinstatements of service after termination.